ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 1. The user can then use `<leader>c` in normal mode to call `:VimtexCompile` and thus compile their LaTeX documents.

 Note that, in addition to its `<Plug>` mappings, VimTeX also defines default shortcuts for most of its commands (for example `<localleader>ll` to call `:VimtexCompile`), but any `<Plug>` remappings done by the user, such as `nmap <leader>c <Plug>(vimtex-compile)` above, will override VimTeX's default mappings and respect the user's.
-This behavior was mentioned earlier in this series in the [VimTeX article]({% link tutorials/vim-latex/vimtex.md %}), and is described in the VimTeX documentation at `:help vimtex-default-mappings`.
+This behavior was mentioned earlier in this series in the article [4.
+Getting started with the VimTeX plugin]({% link tutorials/vim-latex/vimtex.md %}), and is described in the VimTeX documentation at `:help vimtex-default-mappings`.

 ## Writing Vimscript functions
 ### About this section